12 Tips for When You’re Too Darn Busy to Get Sick

 Get your daily dose of fermented veggies, kefir, and probiotic-rich foods.
 “By maintaining a healthy balance of gut flora, you will be able to fight infections more efficiently.
 Remember that over 75 percent of your immune system’s vital processes occur in your gut.
 So make it strong,” urges Dr. de Mello.
 Here are the top 13 probiotic foods.

-Encourage coworkers to stay home if they’re sick
+Encourage co-workers to stay home if they’re sick

 A recent CVS Pharmacy consumer flu survey found that nearly two-thirds (64 percent) of employed Americans would still go to work even if they were feeling ill with flu-like symptoms.
 “It’s important to understand the preliminary symptoms of the flu, and if you see your co-workers around you experiencing them, encourage them to stay home to prevent spreading germs around the office,” says Dr. Sussman.
+And if you are in a position to do so, try to make sure your employees are encouraged to stay home if they aren’t feeling well, and that they are still paid if they need to miss work for illness.
+(Here are some tips for how to call in sick.)

 Catch more sleep

-You already know this, but it bears repeating: Sleep is super important!
+You already know this, but it bears repeating: Sleep is super important.
 Aim for a minimum of seven hours per night.
 Insufficient sleep compromises your immune system, mood, and concentration.
 A study led by researchers at the University of California San Francisco found that people who slept more than seven hours a night were less likely to catch a cold than those who slept less than six hours.
 Struggling to get the sleep you need?
 Find out the 10 ways to naturally reset your sleep cycle.

 “If you’re feeling under the weather, take a step back.
 Don’t push yourself further than your body allows you,” says Dr. de Mello.
 A step beyond that, be conscious of how you feel mentally and emotionally.
 Are you putting undue stress on yourself?
-Try these five-second strategies for shutting down stress ASAP.
+Try these strategies for shutting down stress ASAP.

 - Andrew Sussman, MD, president of MinuteClinic and executive vice president and associate chief medical officer of CVSHealth in Dover, MA.